josearpaiaq/navigation-board-by-keyboard/README.md

 # Navigation by Keyboard

-This a website where you can navigate a board by pushing your arrow keyboards.
+This is a website where you can navigate a board by pushing your arrow keyboards.

 ## Requisites